Top 25 Most Popular Foods in Morocco – Best Moroccan Dishes

 20. Berkuksch or Berkoux

-Berkoux has become a modern basic dish on some occasions, such as marriages.
-Moroccans prepare it in a special way.
-There are those who prepare it with bacon and vegetables and there are those who serve it with ‘Amlou’ (made from amends and olive or Argan oil), and those who like it with milk and butter.
+Berkoux has become a modern staple on special occasions, such as marriages.
+Moroccans prepare it in various ways.
+Some like it with bacon and vegetables, and others serve it with ‘Amlou’ (made from amends and olive or Argan oil), and it can also be found made with milk and butter.

 21. Chebakia

-Chebakia is mainly a Ramadan Moroccan dessert and it is one of the oldest known desserts in Moroccan cuisine.
-It is considered indispensable in the month of Ramadan and it is often consumed with mint tea or with Harira.
+Chebakia is one of the oldest known desserts in Moroccan cuisine.
+It is considered indispensable in the month of Ramadan and is typically enjoyed with mint tea (also a Moroccan staple) or harira.

-It has a distinctive shape, covered with honey and sesame seeds.
-It is named Chebakia because it is carefully clamped in an ascending circle and is applied with anise on honey.
+It has a distinctive shape, and is covered with honey and sesame seeds.
+The name Chebakia comes from the way the dough is carefully arranged in an ascending spiral and drenched with anise and honey.

 22. Msemen

-Msemen is a square and crunchy Moroccan bread made from layers of thin semolina dough and butter.
+Msemen is a crunchy Moroccan bread made from layers of thin semolina dough and butter.
 Some people eat it with soft cheese, jam, or olive oil.

-These little squares are popular snacks as part of a delicious breakfast or afternoon snack with a cup of tea.
+These little squares are popular snacks as part of a delicious breakfast or afternoon treat with a cup of refreshing mint tea.

 23. Baghrir

-It is a round shaped, spongy bread prepared with flour or semolina and water and left hours to ferment and then poured over the skillet until browned, when properly cooked it is filled with small holes.
-The most common way to eat Baghrir in Morocco is to dip it in a mixture of butter and honey, but it can also be served with jam.
+The most popular way to eat baghrir in Morocco is to dip it in a mixture of butter and honey, but it can also be served with jam.

 24. Sallo

+It is made with roasted nuts, flour, sugar, and oil or butter..
 These ingredients are rich in beneficial nutrients such as minerals, vitamins, fibers, and sugars.
-The latter nourishes the body and gives it the energy it has lost during the long hours of fasting, especially for people who suffer from thinness or loss of appetite.
+While sugar is not typically regarded as ‘healthy’ , it nourishes the body and restores energy lost during the long hours of fasting, especially for people who suffer from thinness or loss of appetite.

 25. Harsha

-Harsha is a Moroccan meal that is prepared from semolina, oil, salt, and yeast, and is cooked over a hot frying pan, where it is very popular and is sold in most if not all shops, cafes, and even in modern bakeries.
+Harsha is a Moroccan staple prepared from semolina, oil, salt, and yeast, that are mixed and cooked in a hot frying pan.
+This simple comfort food is very popular and is sold in most, if not all, shops, cafes, and even in modern bakeries.
+It’s ideal when you just need something fast to stave off hunger pangs.